menu

 Demographics

-In terms of college education, Wilkesville is nearly on par with the US average for all cities of 21.84%: 20.69% of adults 25 and older in Wilkesville have a bachelor's degree or advanced degree.
+The overall education level of Wilkesville is somewhat higher than in the average US city of 21.84%: 28.03% of adults 25 and older in the village have at least a bachelor's degree.

-The per capita income in Wilkesville in 2018 was $27,132, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $108,528 for a family of four.
+The per capita income in Wilkesville in 2018 was $34,549, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $138,196 for a family of four.
 However, Wilkesville contains both very wealthy and poor people as well.

 The people who call Wilkesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilkesville residents report their race to be White.
-Important ancestries of people in Wilkesville include German, Irish, English, French, and Scots-Irish.
+Important ancestries of people in Wilkesville include German, Irish, English, Italian, and French.

 The most common language spoken in Wilkesville is English.
 Other important languages spoken here include Polish and Italian.